Świdwin: Sights

 The main historic landmarks of Świdwin are the Gothic-Baroque castle, the Gothic Stone Gate (Brama Kamienna) and the Gothic church of Our Lady of Perpetual Help from the 14th century.

 Świdwin's airport

 The military airport operated by the Polish Air Force is located about 5 km from the city centre.
 Civilians are not permitted to enter, but this airport is often used for government's aircraft.
-The runway is 2.5 km length and 60 m width.
+The runway has a length of 2.5 km and a width of 60 m.